ravishankardas/Slot-Booking/README.md

 # slot_book

 This flutter application is a part of multi-module project which helps in booking a slot.
-Before running the app one should setup an app in the firebase console and paste the google-services.json in android/app
+Before running the app one should setup an app in the firebase console and paste the google-services.json in android/app folder

 ## Getting Started